 She topped this by breaking the men’s record four years later, reaching a depth of 160m (525 feet) in the Turks And Caicos Islands.

-She so enamoured herself to the islanders that they put her on a set of stamps in 2003.
-Even more remarkable, she undertook these feats of derring-do while being absolutely petrified of sharks, of which there is an abundance of lurking in that part of the Caribbean.
+She so enamoured herself to the islanders of this British Overseas Territory that they put her on a set of stamps in 2003.
+Even more remarkably, she undertook these feats of derring-do while being absolutely petrified of sharks, of which there is an absolute abundance lurking in briny depths of that part of the Caribbean.

 We reach Saltdean, where a pensioner frees up a seat, taking a pink 6th birthday balloon with him which bobs against the ceiling.
 He’s gets off outside the town’s elegant Art Deco lido, which was saved from destruction by the local community.

 The lido closed for what looked like the final time in 2010, when the leaseholder drew up plans to tear this architectural gem down and build a load of flats on the site.
 Why let heritage and beauty get in the way of a few swanky pads, eh?

 Very long story short, a passionate campaign was launched to save Saltdean Lido, with an upgraded Grade II* listed status being granted to it in 2011 being a key moment when the tide started to turn in favour of the residents.